slingr-stack/quickbooks-package/README.md

 ## HTTP requests

-You can make `GET` and `POST` requests to the [QuickBooks API](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/all-entities/account) like this:
+You can make `GET`, `POST`, and `DELETE` requests to the [QuickBooks API](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/all-entities/account) like this:

 ```js
 let startPosition = 1;